Quester Tangent Corporation: History

+On August 12, 2014 ownership of Quester Tangent's Marine Division - including all the assets, intellectual properties and patents of the QTC Seabed Classification Technologies - were transferred to Maritime Way Scientific Ltd.

+Overview

 With over 7,000 products installed in revenue-service, Quester Tangent supplies train management, passenger information and fleet diagnostics systems for new builds, retrofits and overhauls.

-Products include monitoring and control, on-train displays, event recorders, communication and data networks, passenger information systems, and wayside software:
+Products include monitoring and control, on-train displays, event recorders, communication and data networks, passenger information systems, and wayside software.
+Quester has customers in many countries including Canada, France, China, and the USA; some notable clients using Quester products and services include the Massachusetts Bay Transportation Authority (MBTA), New York City Transit Authority, and the SkyTrain in Vancouver, BC.